vsraghavhk/interactive-gcoder/README.md

 The instructions on how to install this project on your system locally and test it can be found at [Frontend installation guide](/frontend/3d_project)

+# Troubleshooting information
+data.json holds the parameters set by the user.
+It is created with soem default values.
+If this fle does not exist (and if values are not updated in the web page), consider running create_json.py.
+This will create the file with some default values.
+Changing values in the file manually should be same as changing the values in the web page.
+A good way to understand how the code works as well.
+(Or if you are not a GUI person)

 Add videos, gifs of the processes.
 GUI usage as GIF.